alzwded/JakMuse/README.md

 * [ ] build interactive library (e.g. to be used in games; this needs a major rewrite (again)) (v3.0)
   + [ ] continuous _music_ channels
   + [ ] one-off jingle/SFX channels as overrides

+FIXME:

+* [ ] NPS value is not kept across sequences

 Test files
 ==========